Engee documentation

 Notebook

-This example shows how to plot the time and frequency response graphs of SISO and MIMO linear systems.
+This example shows how to plot the time and frequency characteristics of linear SISO and MIMO systems.

 In [ ]: